zxj5470/BugKotlinDocument/readme.md

+# BugKotlinDocument
-# Plugin for IntelliJ IDEA in Kotlin File
+Plugin for IntelliJ IDEA / Android Studio / CLion.

 - Generate document comments for Kotlin file.
 - Just generate it as Java do.